aelsharawi/nginx-pagespeed-headers-cach-compres/README.md

-# Docker Ubuntu Nginx Pagespeed package builder
+# Docker Ubuntu Nginx Pagespeed, cache, header, openssl builder
 A [Docker](https://www.docker.com) image to build the [Nginx](https://nginx.org) web server with Google's automatic [PageSpeed](https://github.com/pagespeed/ngx_pagespeed) optimisation module using Debian/Ubuntu deb packages.
 All tested under Ubuntu 14.04LTS, but should work for any host that supports Docker.

 - For each package a `Dockerfile` will build the OS image and create the deb package using [`checkinstall`](https://help.ubuntu.com/community/CheckInstall).